kmcmahon4/cpuscheduler/cpu/README.md

 Maximum amount of process that can be considered is 10 for each algorithm.
 Random burst time generation maximum is 20.

-- In Round Robin Algorithm, I have incorporated consideration for the arrival timesinto the program.
+- In Round Robin Algorithm, I have incorporated consideration for the arrival times into the program.
 I was not sure if this was required, so I did it however there is also an option to initialize all arrival times to 0.

 - Random burst times initialized by time of day, rand() function in standard C library